siansell/perch-fieldtype-collectionlist/README.md

 # Perch CollectionList fieldtype

- A fieldtype for Perch CMS selecting an item from a collection.
+A fieldtype for Perch Runway CMS to select an item from a collection.
 Perch Runway only.
+Similar to [Dataselect](https://docs.grabaperch.com/templates/field-types/dataselect/), but for Perch Runway Collections rather than Perch regions.

 ## Installation